-Inspiration for the house came from Swedish eco-architect Bengt Warne, who conceived of the idea of having a house built inside a greenhouse.
-He built his first such home in the 1970s, calling it Nature House.
-It’s a house with its own recycling water system, a place to compost garden waste, with heat and warmth provided and insulated by the glass surroundings.
+Swedish eco-architect Bengt Warne provides the inspiration for the solar dome house.
+He conceived the idea of building a house inside a greenhouse, machinating his first such home in the 1970s.
+Called the Nature House, it had its own recycling water system, a place to compost garden waste, with heat and warmth provided and insulated by the glass surroundings.

 They sourced the aluminum frame and glass panels of the greenhouse covering from Solardome, a UK-based company who make geodesic domes.
-At 25 feet high (7.5 meters), the dome was tall enough to cover the three-story five-bedroom home inside as well as provide a garden area for the family to grow fruit and vegetables year round.
+At 25 feet high (7.5 meters), the dome is tall enough to cover their three-story five-bedroom home inside, as well as provide a garden area for the family to grow fruit and vegetables all year round.

 Here’s a quick tour of the house.
 The dining room and kitchen area have plenty of space for the family and guests.

-Many of the items and fabrics are made from leftover building materials or other projects so that there is a focus on environmental sustainability with every action.
+Many items and fabrics are made from leftover building materials or other projects.
+It means there’s a focus on environmental mindfulness and sustainability with every action.

-The floor and walls were all sculpted into shape during construction, and the Hjertefølgers were really pleased with the final outcome.
+The Hjertefolgers sculpted the floors and walls during construction, they were really pleased with the final outcome.

-The bathroom is designed so that all waste is collected in tanks under the house, with the heavier waste processed and eventually disintegrating.
-The gray water from sinks, and showers all makes its way out to the garden irrigation system, filtered through LECA sand into the soil.
+The bathroom is designed so that all waste is collected in tanks under the house.
+Heavier waste is processed, eventually disintegrating.
+The gray water from sinks and showers all makes its way out to the garden irrigation system, filtered through LECA sand into the soil.

-Tucked within the greenhouse dome, but next to the house, the family is able to sustain a longer growing season with warmer temperatures.
+The garden is tucked within the greenhouse dome, but next to the house.
+Given the ecosystem, the family is able to sustain a longer growing season with warmer temperatures.

 There is a varied collection of fruits and vegetables that they grow including apples, cherries, plums, apricots, kale, kiwis, grapes, cucumbers, herbs, beetroot, and plenty of tomatoes!